JuliaML/MLDatasets.jl/README.md

 ### PTBLM
 The PTBLM dataset consists of Penn Treebank sentences for language modeling from [tomsercu/lstm](https://github.com/tomsercu/lstm).
-The vocaburary is limited to 10000.
-The unknown word is replaced with `<unk>`.
+The vocaburary is limited to 10000 and the unknown word is replaced with `<unk>`.

 ### Data Size
 | | Type | Train x | Train y | Test x | Test y |